Yandex Cloud

 When your app traffic is managed by an Application Load Balancer and the load balancer's ingress controller traffic policy is set to externalTrafficPolicy: Local, the app processes requests on the same node they were delivered to by the load balancer.
 There is no traffic flow between nodes.

 The default health check monitors the status of the node, not application.
 Therefore, Application Load Balancer traffic may go to a node where there is no application running.
 When you deploy a new app version in a cluster, the Application Load Balancer ingress controller requests the load balancer to update the backend group configuration.
-It takes at least 30 seconds to process the request, during which time the app may not be getting any user traffic.
+It takes at least 30 seconds to process the request, and the app may not receive any user traffic during that time.

 To prevent this, we recommend setting up backend health checks on your Application Load Balancer.
-Thanks to health checks, the load balancer spots unavailable backends in a timely manner and diverts traffic to other backends.
-Once the app update is over, traffic will once again be distributed between all backends.
+With health checks, the load balancer timely spots unavailable backends and reroutes traffic to healthy backends.
+Once the application is updated, traffic will again be distributed across all backends.

 For more information, see Tips for configuring Yandex Application Load Balancer health checks and Annotations (metadata.annotations).